-Outside of sports though, you can just encourage more simple attitude changes like going out to play with friends rather than spending their time indoors or playing on video games.
-The smallest changes like walking places instead of driving, for example, can make a massive difference to their and your health.
+Outside of sports, though, you can just encourage more simple attitude changes like going out to play with friends rather than spending their time indoors or playing video games.
+The smallest changes, like walking places instead of driving, for example, can make a massive difference to their and your health.
 Start small.

 Exercise in Everyday Life

-Some of the more convenient ways that you can do this are to add exercise into the things that you’re already doing on a daily basis.
-Cycling or walking to work for example can be an amazing way to get yourself in shape rather than just sitting in your car stuck in traffic.
-The outdoors can help your mindset too, as you get some fresh air and time to yourself to think and enjoy the experience.
+Some of the more convenient ways that you can do this is to add exercise into the things that you’re already doing on a daily basis.
+Cycling or walking to work, for example, can be an amazing way to get yourself in shape rather than just sitting in your car stuck in traffic.
+The outdoors can help your mindset, too, as you get some fresh air and time to yourself to think and enjoy the experience.

-Exercise can be a good way to reduce obesity levels that are already present as well as prevent it. the more movement and encouraging a healthy lifestyle are both huge factors in changing people's way of life and cementing better habits for themselves and their loved ones.
+Exercise can be a good way to reduce obesity levels that are already present as well as prevent it.
+More movement and encouraging a healthy lifestyle are both huge factors in changing people’s way of life and cementing better habits for themselves and their loved ones.